project-sekai-ctf/sekai.team/data/blog/tsjctf-2022/bacteria.md

 r_offset = p64(rw_section - 0x50)         # Change here
 r_info = p64((symbol_number << 32) | 0x7)
-# r_addend is null and stack is null already so we don't need to write this,
+# r_addend is null and stack is null already so we don’t need to write this,
 # also because we run out of 0x10 bytes we can write
 Elf64_Rela_struct = r_offset + r_info
 ```